hugofqueiros/html5/toknow/trivia.md

 Things nice to know

+## event listeners
+More heavy on memory, bad for mobile.
+They have multicore but they don-t have a lot of memory

 ## Meta initial scale
 If you only set the width and not the scaling factor on the meta header in the IOS rendering engine, if you switch from portrait to landscape it will keep the width and will just adjust the view to the screen size